Haruto-Ishii/STSMOTE/README.md

 2. Run `augmentation.py` as described above.

 **⚠️ Note on Reproducibility:**
-While we strive for reproducibility, please note that **TabM** results may not perfectly match the values reported in the paper due to the inherent non-determinism of the model's training process on different environments.
+While we strive for reproducibility by fixing random seeds, please note that experimental results may vary slightly depending on the execution environment (e.g., hardware architecture, OS, and library versions).
+Therefore, we cannot guarantee an exact match with the values reported in the paper.